nerbiz/wordclass/docs/classes/SettingsPage.md

 ### ::pageSlug()
 This is optional, because by default the page slug is the page title converted to a slug.
 Use this method to overwrite this default value.

-### ::inputNamePrefix()
+### ::prefix()
-Set the prefix for all input fields ('name' attribute) on the settings page.
+Set the prefix for all input fields (name and ID), the settings group name and section IDs.

-### ::inputIdPrefix()
+Names will be appended with an underscore, and IDs with a hyphen.
-Set the prefix for all input field IDs on the settings page.
-This is also the prefix for the section IDs.
+This is optional, the default value is 'xx'.

 ### ::addSection()
 Add a section to the settings page, with fields in it.